scottsoif/Selenium-Projects/README.md

-# Repo of my public selenium projects
+# Repo of my Selenium projects

 Each python file contains a description.